filecoin-project/starling/getting-started.md

 	starling config
 </code>

 Next, let’s test storing a folder of files using Starling.
 Go ahead and download some test files [here]().
 Note that you’ll have to prepare your files before storing them by breaking them up into appropriate sized chunks smaller than 256 mebibytes (MiB), equivalent to 1.049e+6 bytes.
 For Linux and Unix users, the split command is a great option for splitting your files—-check out [this article](https://www.linuxtechi.com/split-command-examples-for-linux-unix/) for examples.
-In the future, Staring hopes to handle data chunking for you.
+We will be integrateing data chunking into the next round of Starling's development so that you don't have to do this process manually.

 To store a file or directory, just type:

 <code>
 	starling store [path/to/your/folder]
 </code>

+You're now up and running!
+Check out the [commands](commands.html) documentation for ideas on what to try next...